1xuan/iblog/Collections/Words.md

 ### Chapter 33: Personal Character

 > The most important work in effective programming is thinking, and people tend not to look busy when they’re thinking.
 If I worked with a programmer who looked busy all the time, I’d assume that he was not a good programmer because he wasn’t using his most valuable tool, his brain.  - 33.7 Laziness

+# <<Refactoring>>  second edition -Martin Fowler

+My overall advice on performance with refactoring is: Most of the time you should ignore it.

+When programming, follow the camping rule: Always leave the code base leahthier than when you found it.
+It will never be perfect, but it should be better.

+The true test of good code is how easy it is to change it.

+I am a very lazy programmer.
+One of my forms of laziness is that I never remember things about the code I write.
+Indeed, I deliberately try not remember anything I can look up, because I'm afraid my brain will get full.
+I make a point of trying to put everything I should remember into the code so I don't have to remember it.

+It reminds me of a statement Kent Beck often makes about himself: "I'm not a great programmer; I'm just a good programmer with great habits".